 How can the Independent Living and Disability Rights Movement promote anti-discrimination laws and disability rights?
 What is the role of civil society in implementing Human Rights under the UN Convention on the Rights of Persons with Disabilities, the European Convention on Human Rights, and national laws?
 How can civil society use strategic litigation in this effort in the Nordic countries and elsewhere?

-Venue: Bolinders Kafé och Konferens, Bolinders plan 1 (close to Stockholm Central Station)
+Venue: BOLINDERSSALEN, Bolinders Kafé och Konferens, Bolinders plan 1 (close to Stockholm Central Station)

 MODERATOR: Paul Lappalainen, American and Swedish lawyer

 and researcher, specialized in discrimination law and